ISO is actually a common short name for the International Organisation for Standardization.

 Now, I mentioned quality too, and that better quality images are achieved with a lower ISO number.
 If, again, you go back to film days you may remember the sort of grainy effect some images had.
 Well this grain effect is what is introduced with a higher sensitivity film.
 Digital has it’s own grain effect with higher sensitivity and is known as Noise.
 Digital noise can be seen a sort of speckley effect in areas of similar colour, like skies or dark shadow areas.
 It is a subject of much discussion and the camera is often judged on the amount of noise it produces at these higher sensitivities.
 This is why you should always try and keep your ISO set to the lowest number, and use aperture and shutter speed to get the right exposure.
 If you can’t do that with aperture or shutter speed, move up to the next ISO setting and try again.
 One of the big selling points about digital cameras is how they handle the digital noise at higher ISO settings.
 The top pro level cameras from Nikon or Canon will have better control over noise than the cheaper models and this allows the pros (or anyone that can afford a Nikon D3 or Canon 1Ds for example) to get away with using a higher ISO and still getting good enough quality for print.

 Why is a high ISO setting needed?

-Well for indoor work, where flash isn’t allowed and the light levels are fairly low.
+Well for indoor work, where flash isn’t allowed, like at concerts, and the light levels are fairly low.
 Or you can use it deliberately to get the grainy gritty feel to the image (although I would prefer to add this later on the computer).